 Facebook, being a huge website, adopts certain methods to cut down on the server load.
 One of them is that it reduces the size of the videos and photos by compressing them.
 And that’s where the trouble starts.
 If you record videos in the normal mode, Facebook compresses them and that makes the video quality quite bad.

 There’s a workaround to this.
-Even though Facebook will still continue to compress the videos you capture and upload, you can make sure the videos are at least of good quality.
-Of HD quality.
+Even though Facebook will still continue to compress the videos you capture and upload, you can make sure the videos are at least of good quality Of HD quality.

 That’s it.
 Henceforth, whenever you record a video within Facebook, the app only records HD videos and even after compression, the video looks pretty good.